Q&A – What to expect from a damp survey

 Q. Do you carry out an internal inspection and if so, what does this involve?

-Yes, following the external inspection I then look at the inside of the property, visually checking for the signs of dampness and using my keen sense of smell, an important tool for a damp surveyor!
+Yes, following the external inspection we then look at the inside of the property, visually checking for the signs of dampness and even using smell, an important tool for a damp surveyor!

 - Tide marks above skirting boards